-Call the National Suicide Prevention Lifeline: 1-800-273-8255
+- Call the National Suicide Prevention Lifeline: 1-800-273-8255

 Treatments may include medications that relieve depression, counseling, or both.
 We need to tailor the treatment to your individual needs.
 Please contact one of our board-certified primary care doctors of internal medicine in Midtown to set up a consultation for a thorough evaluation.
 We look forward to meeting you.

 Anxiety Treatment for Patients in NYC

 Please make an appointment at one of our convenient locations in Midtown Manhattan or Upper East Side with our primary care physicians.
-Our doctors look forward to meeting you!Manhattan Primary Care Locations: Manhattan Primary Care (Upper East Side) 983 Park Ave, Ste 1D22, NY 10028
+Our doctors look forward to meeting you!Manhattan Primary Care Locations: Manhattan Primary Care (Upper East Side) 983 Park Ave, Ste 1D22, New York 10028

 (212) 389-9929 Manhattan Primary Care (Midtown) 56 W 45th St, Ste 808, New York, NY 10036